30+ Facebook Product Manager Interview Questions

 - Is it the right time to enter the payment processing market?

-- Should Facebook create a separate payment merchant or partner with existing payment merchants instead?
+- Should create a separate payment merchant or partner with existing payment merchants instead?

 Remember – the more in-depth your answer, the more impressed the PMs will be.

-3. How would you design a sports-related product for Facebook?
+How would you design a sports-related product for?

 What would a native sports product look like?

-A good way to start would be to understanding the audience for this new feature.
+A good way would be to gain an understanding of the audience for this new feature.

 Then move on to suggesting different features.
 Some examples include live sports updates, the option to purchase game tickets online, live streaming, and fantasy leagues.

-4. How would you go about designing a doctor referral feature?
+How would you go about designing a referral feature?

 While Google does a pretty good job at finding nearby hospitals, the results aren’t always so reliable.